thi-ng/umbrella-docs-temp/transducers.page.md

 ## page() function

 Pagination helper.
 Returns transducer which extracts only items for given page number (and page length, default 10).
-When composing with other transducers, it's most efficient if `page()` is used prior to any heavy processing steps.
+When composing with other transducers, it's most efficient if  is used prior to any heavy processing steps.

 ```
 [...page(0, 5, range(12))]